 12. Matcha

 Originating from Japan, this bright green tea is rich in nutrients and known for detoxifying the skin.
-It contains antioxidants, chlorophyll, and catechins to help fight bacterial infections.
+It contains antioxidants, chlorophyll, and catechins to help fight bacterial infections and prevent free radical damage.

-The amount of catechins in matcha has been shown to be much higher than what is in regular green tea [source].
-Matcha powder is becoming very common to use in face masks, creams, and lotions, but you can still drink a cup or two to reap the benefits!
+The catechins in matcha are more numerous than those contained in regular green tea [source].
+Matcha powder is becoming very common to use in face masks, creams, and lotions, but you can still drink a cup or two to reap the full-body benefits!

 Try it in this easy matcha latte.
 Look for “ceremonial-grade” matcha for the highest health benefits.